 Cars, in general, are great investments that we often want to keep safe.
 If we can preserve it as if we just bought it yesterday, we would.
 But for this to happen, you’ll be needing some protection that can keep it safe from the different forces of nature that can wear and tear it like clear bras!

 This highly recommended layer of protection for cars is more commonly known as paint protection films or automotive paint protection.
-Clear bras are urethane based films that that’s applied on vehicles to protect its paint from road debris, rock chips, and other harmful materials it can get on the road.
-It’s like window tints but meant to protect the vehicle’s paint, saving car owners from spending more on expensive paint jobs!
+Clear bras are urethane-based films that are applied on cars to protect its paint from road debris, rock chips, and other harmful materials it can get on the road.
+It’s like window tint except it’s meant to protect the car’s paint, saving car owners from spending more on expensive paint jobs rather than heat!

-And due to the high demand for paint protection installation, bra kits have become available for those who want to protect their vehicles for a cost-effective price!
-Each kit comes with pre-cut films made to fit different areas of your vehicle — all that’s left for you to do is to install it for yourself.
+And due to the high demand for the installation of paint films, bra kits have become available for those who want to protect their cars for a cost-effective price!
+Each kit comes with pre-cut films made to fit different areas of your car — all that’s left for you is installing it yourself.
 Now it may be tempting to just go ahead and install clear bra paint protection films, some people might find it intimidating.

 There’s no need to worry, though.
-We’ve broken down the key guidelines on clear bra installation!
+We’ve broken down the key guidelines on installing paint protection films!
 Read through the process and see if it’s something you can handle all by yourself.

 Installing Paint Protection Film At Home

-Though it used to be a project for the pros, paint protection installation can now be done at home with the help of clear bra kits or spray-on paint protection!
+Though it used to be a project for the pros, paint protection installation can now be done at home with the help of kits for clear bra films or spray-on paint protection!

-Before starting on anything else, drivers should ensure they have the following tools prior to installation:
+Before starting on anything else, drivers should ensure they have the following tools prior to installing anything: